Berrimans Bare All

 The primary theological justification across these traditions is the "stumbling block" argument from Romans 14 and 1 Corinthians 8.
 These passages originally addressed eating food by way of example, warning against behaving in such a way that would cause fellow believers to violate their conscience.
 Conservative teaching, however, makes a theological leap and applies this to dress, arguing that if one's clothing could cause another to lust and therefore violate their conscience, one should cover up out of Christian love.

 This application warrants scrutiny, however.
 The original context concerned religious practice, not managing others' sexual thoughts.
-The argument assumes 'modest dress' prevents lust (empirically questionable), that women bear responsibility for men's thoughts (contradicting personal accountability), and that hiding bodies 'solves' lust rather than addressing lust itself – whilst perpetuating the Medieval idea that lust transmitted original sin and was a "disorder because it undermined reason."
-Furthermore, it's applied inconsistently and with prejudice: focusing almost exclusively on female bodies whilst ignoring athletic wear, dance contexts, or whether men's bodies might have similar effect on women or gay men.
+The argument also assumes 'modest dress' prevents lust (empirically questionable to say the least), that women bear responsibility for men's thoughts (contradicting all personal accountability), and that hiding bodies 'solves' lust rather than addressing the lust itself – all the while perpetuating the Mediaeval idea that lust transmitted original sin and was a "disorder because it undermined reason".
+Furthermore, it's applied inconsistently and with prejudice: focusing almost exclusively on female bodies whilst ignoring athletic wear, dance contexts, or whether men's bodies might have a similar effect on women or gay men.

 But what is modesty, properly understood?
-Within modern Christian teaching, modesty is an internal virtue characterized by humility and non-judgmental attitude toward others.
+Within modern Christian teaching, modesty is an internal virtue characterised by humility and a non-judgmental attitude toward others.
 It manifests through respectful conduct and appropriate behaviour in different contexts.
-True modesty regarding nudity recognizes that different situations call for different standards – what's appropriate at a beach differs from a business meeting, which differs from a medical examination.
-Pope John Paul II clarified this: "Immodesty is present only when nakedness plays a negative role with regard to the value of the person ...
-The human body is not in itself shameful ...
-Shamelessness (just like shame and modesty) is a function of the interior of a person."
+True modesty with regards to nudity recognises that different situations call for different standards – what's appropriate at a beach differs from a business meeting, which differs from a medical examination.
+Pope John Paul II clarified this when he wrote: "Immodesty is present only when nakedness plays a negative role with regard to the value of the person … The human body is not in itself shameful … Shamelessness (just like shame and modesty) is a function of the interior of a person."

 Body shame versus Christian teaching